taylornelms15/Final-Project-CIS565/README.md

 ### Build

-navigate to your workspace so `~/CIS565/droneMoM_ws`

-and type `catkin_make` This will build everything.
+Navigate to your workspace so `~/CIS565/droneMoM_ws` and type `catkin_make` This will build everything.
 Ensure there are no errors.
 Report to me if there are.

 That is it!
 Now you have ROS running and can make your ROS nodes.

 ### Test

-open 4 terminals.
+Open 4 terminals.

 This is our roscore terminal it is like a master node ROS can only run with roscore